NPI Types: A Guide for Private Practice SLPs

 1. Sign in to the NPPES website

-3. Choose the “I Am An Employee” option (they don’t have an option for Owner) and enter your info, starting with your EIN.
+3. Choose the “I Am An Employee” option in the popup that will appear (there is not an option for Owner) and enter your info, starting with your EIN.

 • You do not need to fill out the Endpoint or Additional Identification pages, or enter your license number.